-Are you’re a parent to a kid who just can’t get enough of that iPhone of yours?
+Are you a parent to a kid who just can’t get enough of that iPhone?
 If so, you’re probably concerned that the junior might post candid shots from your photo library to social media, be it by accident or intentionally.

 Your photos are your business and iOS lets you determine which apps are allowed to access your Photos library.
 As you know, this can be set on a per-app basis in Settings → Privacy → Photos.